Skip to content

 """Base class for defining the common interface shared by all linear

-A linear operator is a linear mapping $x \\mapsto A(x)$ such that the size
+A linear operator is a linear mapping $x \\mapsto A(x)$ such that

 Parameters